Xiongnu: Juqu clan and Northern Liang dynasty (401–460)

+Assimilation and integration

+After the Northern Wei unified northern China in 439, the mixed Hu and other Xiongnu descendants continued to intermarry and assimilate.
+Many of the Hu were conscripted as frontline auxiliaries for the Wei army in their military campaigns.
+In the northwest, where Xianbei rule was heavily resented, the Chuge and Lushuihu led multiple rebellions in alliance with the Qiang, Di and other minority ethnic groups against the Wei.
+In Shanxi, the Erzhu clan of the Qihu people (契胡; possibly an extraction of the Jie) rendered generational military service to the Tuoba.
+During the Rebellion of the Six Frontier Garrisons, Erzhu Rong aided the Northern Wei pacify the uprisings, but also took the opportunity to violently seize control of the government in 528.
+Within the next few years, he was assassinated, and his clan was defeated by his former subordinate, Gao Huan.
+Several families among the Xianbei aristocracy also had Xiongnu ancestry, such as the Dugu (a cousin branch of the Tiefu), Helai and Yuwen.
+The Yuwen notably founded the Western Wei (535–557) and Northern Zhou (557–581) dynasties.

+The last prominent offshoot of the Xiongnu was the Jihu people (稽胡), also known as the Buluoji (步落稽) or Shanhu (山胡; Mountain Hu), who inhabited the mountainous areas of Shaanbei and western Shanxi.
+They were described as being descendants of the Five Divisions, but had thoroughly mixed with the other surrounding ethnic groups of the region for centuries, developing a distinct language and culture while living among the Han Chinese.
+The Jihu led several revolts against the ruling dynasties and were last mentioned in the 7th century during the Tang dynasty, with their disappearance signifying the Xiongnu's complete assimilation into Chinese society.

 Significance

 The Xiongnu confederation was unusually long-lived for a steppe empire.
 The purpose of raiding the Central Plain was not simply for goods, but to force the Central Plain polity to pay regular tribute.
 The power of the Xiongnu ruler was based on his control of Han tribute which he used to reward his supporters.
 The Han and Xiongnu empires rose at the same time because the Xiongnu state depended on Han tribute.
 A major Xiongnu weakness was the custom of lateral succession.
 If a dead ruler's son was not old enough to take command, power passed to the late ruler's brother.
 This worked in the first generation but could lead to civil war in the second generation.
 The first time this happened, in 60 BC, the weaker party adopted what Barfield calls the 'inner frontier strategy.'
 They moved south and submitted to the dominant Central Plain regime and then used the resources obtained from their overlord to defeat the Northern Xiongnu and re-establish the empire.
 The second time this happened, around 47 AD, the strategy failed.
 The southern ruler was unable to defeat the northern ruler and the Xiongnu remained divided.